darioghilardi/nixtips/content/blog/custom-commands-in-development-environments/index.md

 toPackage = name: script: pkgs.writeShellScriptBin name script;
 ```

-With this function you can now iterate over the `scripts` attribute set:
+With this function you can iterate over the `scripts` attribute set:

 ```nix
 pkgs.lib.mapAttrsToList toPackage scripts;